jdubray/sam-fsm/README.md

 ### Parameters
 - `pc0`                   : initial state
 - `actions`               : an object where the keys are the action labels and the values the array of possible resulting states (one state only for deterministic state machines)
-- `states`                : an object where the keys are the state labels and the values are allowed transitions from the corresponding state (as an array of action lables)
+- `states`                : an object where the keys are the state labels and the values are allowed transitions from the corresponding state (as an array of action lables).
+States may optionally include `next-actions` that can be added to the next-action-predicate (nap) of a SAM instance
 - `deterministic`         : a boolean value, `true` if the FSM is deterministic
 - `enforceAllowedActions` : a boolean value, when `true` the acceptors will validate that a valid action is used to transition away from a state
-- `pc`                    : a string that is used to rename the `pc` variable, `{ pc: 'foo' }` will use `model.foo` as the control state variable.
+- `pc`                    : a string that is used to rename the `pc` variable, `{ pc: 'status' }` will use `model.status` as the control state variable.

 ### Integration with SAM